 Our kids begged us to get out and play in the snow.

-During the warmer months, there are some really cool trails to walk and the scenery is really beautiful.
+During the warmer months, there are some really cool trails to walk, and the scenery is really beautiful.
 And I highly recommend checking out the visitors center to learn more about Mount Rainier National Park.

 Dinner at Copper Creek Inn

-After all that exploring, our family was pretty wiped out.
-So, we headed back to the cabin for a little R&R.
+After all that exploring, our family was pretty wiped out, so we headed back to the cabin for a little R&R.

-We debated whether or not to eat at Copper Creek Inn or take the food to go and comfort won out in the end.
+We debated whether or not to eat at Copper Creek Inn or take the food to go, and comfort won out in the end.

 My husband headed to Copper Creek Inn and ordered us a tasty dinner, their famous blackberry pie, and even cinnamon rolls for the morning.